World War II in the Basque Country: End of the occupation in French zone

 Petain's Vichy France fell starting November 1942, with the Germans taking over all its former territory.
 The Maquis in Soule helped liberate Mauleon (Maule in Basque) and Tardets (Atharratze).
 The Nazi occupation of the Basque Country came to an end in 1944, after German troops definitely retreated following the Allied counteroffensive.
 However, the Germans found time enough to stretch out their Atlantic Wall up to Hendaye, leaving its remains behind, still on-sight today.

 The active Basques evacuated on the final stage of the northern front in the Spanish Civil War joined the Allied forces and played a critical role in the Pointe de Grave battle with their Gernika Battalion (Gironde).
 De Gaulle commented, "France will never forget the sacrifice of the Basques for the liberation of our land."
 The long-standing conservative weekly Eskualduna was shut down in 1944, for its support to the Vichy regime and the collaborationist stance shown with the Germans.
 It was replaced by Herria, conducted by Piarres Lafitte.

-On 7 May 1945, the day of occupied Norway's liberation, Josef Terboven, former Reichskommissar of Norway, put the Walloon Rexist Léon Degrelle and five other men on a Heinkel 111 bound for Francoist Spain and then South America.
+On 7 May 1945, the day of occupied Norway's liberation, Josef Terboven, former Reichskommissar of Norway, put the Walloon Rexist Léon Degrelle and five other men on a Heinkel He 111 bound for Francoist Spain and then South America.
 The next day, the plane crashed on the Beach of La Concha, at San Sebastián, Spain and Degrelle, who had amongst other injuries sustained a broken leg, was hospitalized and detained.